DHL vs FedEx vs UPS Prices 2026: Rates, Fees, Savings

 UPS Carrier Price Overview

 UPS is a powerhouse in both domestic and international shipping, known for its extensive ground network and competitive pricing on heavy packages.
-Shipping a staggering 5.2 billion packages in 2022, UPS leverages its scale to offer great rates.
+Shipping a staggering 5.2 billion packages in 2022, UPS uses its scale to offer great rates.
 For large or heavy items shipped within the U.S. and on many international lanes, UPS will frequently offer the lowest price among the big three.
 For truly heavy parcels, see our breakdown of 50 lbs: UPS or USPS?

 How Shipping Prices Are Really Calculated